 The Corporation's main revenue sources are State and County grants and a portion of penalties on late paid delinquent property taxes and interest on those delinquencies collected and distributed to the Corporation by the County Treasurer.

-The Corporation's expenses decreased due to a decrease in demolition project volume as well as ongoing careful monitoring and prudent spending by the Corporation.
+The Corporation's expenses decreased due to a decrease in demolition project volume.
+The Corporation continues to utilize careful monitoring and prudent spending.

 The Corporation's Funds